 Choosing a Birth Control Method That’s Right for You

 If the pill makes your migraines worse or happen more often, you may need to switch to another birth control method.
 Talk to your doctor about finding a new type of protection before going off the pill.
 Don’t just stop taking it.
-About 20 percent of unplanned pregnancies are due to women stopping their birth control without having a backup plan.
+About

 Your doctor will help you decide which pill is best for you based on your medical history.
 Even though a combination pill may help your migraines, it may not be the safest option.
 You can also explore other contraceptive options such as intrauterine rings, vaginal rings, and injections.